pokemon-speedrunning/speedrun-routes/docs/gen-1/yellow/main-glitchless/flexgym-ib/README.md

 - Perform [Nido manip](../resources/nido-manip.md)
 - Nickname Nido one character

+> Optional: Do [extended manipulation](https://pastebin.com/2wnyyXpQ) (high-level runners only, this only saves two seconds and is very difficult)

 ## Viridian Forest
 - Swap Pikachu and Nidoran one step after entering the forest house
 - Take note of how much HP Nido has